sharanair29/tigerlab/README.md

 To run the docker image of this application, install docker into your local environment> You may refer to their documentation : https://docs.docker.com/desktop/install/mac-install/

+# IMPORTANT for Docker Build

-Once you have docker installed, it is important that you the "DB_HOST" parameter on your .env file equal to "db".
-This is the name of the service for postgres on the docker-compose file.
+Once you have docker installed, it is important that you change these parameters on your .env file to follow name of the service for postgres and redis on the docker-compose file.

+DB_HOST=db
+REDIS_HOST=redis

 To build an image of the application run: